microsoft/vscode-docs/docs/python/tutorial-django.md

 1. Repeat the previous step to create `templates/contact.html` using `Contact us` and `<p>Contact page for the Visual Studio Code Django tutorial.</p>`.

-1. in `urls.py`, add routes for the /about and /contact pages.
+1. In the app's `urls.py`, add routes for the /about and /contact pages.
 Be mindful that the `name` argument to the `path` function defines the name with which you refer to the page in the `{% url %}` tags in the templates.

     ```python
     path('about/', views.about, name="about"),